Configure Emergency Debris Management

 Note:

-After you click publish, you should see a modal window that says “The survey will be updated without affecting the existing data”.
-If you get a different message or ArcGIS Survey123 Connect has displayed an error prior to clicking the Publish button, you have made an error in editing the XLSForm, and should review steps 5 - 16 for errors.
+After you click publish, you should see a modal window that says, “The survey will be updated without affecting the existing data.”
+If you get a different message or ArcGIS Survey123 Connect has displayed an error prior to clicking the Publish button, you have made an error in editing the XLSForm and should review steps 5–16 for errors.

 17. Click Publish survey.

-18. When the publishing is complete, click OK.
+18. When publishing is complete, click OK.

 19. Click the back button to exit the Unload Ticket.